humdrum-tools/humdrum-documentation/tool/pattern/index.md

 The patterns are: 1-2-3-4-5, 1-2-2-3-4-5, 1-2-3-3-4-5, 1-2-3-4-4-5 and
 1-2-3-4-5-5.
 Note that the entire input line is used for matching purposes.
-It doesn\'t matter, for example, whether the number \"2\" is matched in the left spine or the right spine \-- only that the number
+It doesn't matter, for example, whether the number \"2\" is matched in the left spine or the right spine &mdash; only that the number
 \"2\" is present on a given line.
 This feature is useful for identifying *Klangfarbenmelodie* and other \"threaded\" or \"diagonal\" patterns that can be traced between spines.
 If the user wishes to avoid such